greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 gpconfig -c 'gp_default_storage_options' -v 'appendoptimized=true, orientation=column'
 ```

 This example `gpconfig` utility command shows the value of the parameter.
-The parameter value must be consistent across the Greenplum Database master and all segments.
+The parameter value must be consistent across the Greenplum Database coordinator and all segments.

 ```
 gpconfig -s 'gp_default_storage_options'